balancer/docs/docs/concepts/vault/README.md

 #### Internal Balances

 Taking the concept of minimizing token transfers one step further, it's actually possible to execute swaps with no token transfers whatsoever.
 Similar to how the Vault maintains token balances for pools, it can also maintain balances for arbitrary Ethereum addresses.
-Users can hold **Internal Balances** in the Vault and execute trades to/from these balances.&#x20;
+Users can hold **Internal Balances** in the Vault and execute trades to/from these balances.

 ## Security